-The Office of Drinking Water director will review the appeal letter and documentation and reevaluate the project considering any new information.
-We will notify the applicant in writing of the director's decision, which is final.
+The Director of the Office of Drinking Water will review the appeal letter and documentation and re-evaluate the project considering any new information.
+We will notify the applicant in writing of the Director's decision, which is final and subject to a request for administrative hearing if desired by the applicant.